If you’re familiar with hatching chicken eggs, you may want to continue your journey to trying to hatch your own duck eggs, too.

 Muscovy ducks in particular are known for being very good sisters and will hatch up to 15 eggs at a time!

 If you plan on hatching your eggs naturally, you will want to locate the nest box in a clean, dry area and bed it with plenty of clean, fresh bedding.
-Make sure the broody duck has plenty of water and feed available at all times.
+Ensure the broody duck has plenty of water and feed available at all times.

 The best tip I can give you when you’re incubating and hatching your own duck eggs?
 Be patient!
 Practice definitely makes perfect.
 Over time, you’ll get into a rhythm that works well for you – and you’ll be an incubating and hatching machine!